Last Updated on November 3, 2022

 Again, here are seven care tips that will help to increase the vase life and allow you to enjoy your tulips longer.

-- Leave the flowers in the wrap and place in a vase of water under a light source, for about an hour before arranging.
+- Leave the flowers in the wrap and place them in a vase of water under a light source, for about an hour before arranging.
 This will help to keep the tulips upright for longer.
 Tulips tend to curve towards the light.

 - Remove any leaves that may be underwater.